 Department of Commercial Music

-To prepare students, both personally and professionally, for careers in the music industry, the Department of Commercial Music focuses on development and integration of skills in the areas of music business, composition and arranging, live and studio performance, as well as audio recording and production.
+To prepare students personally and professionally for careers in the music industry, the Department of Commercial Music focuses on development and integration of skills in the areas of music business, composition and arranging, live and studio performance, and audio recording and production.
 The combination of internship opportunities, an ever-growing network of working APU alumni, and faculty who are experienced professionals offers students access to strategic links within the Los Angeles music industry.

-The Department of Commercial Music emphasizes preparation for careers in the ever-changing music industry.
-Coursework focuses on music business, commercial composition and arranging, audio recording technology, as well as instrumental and vocal performance.
-The department offers a Master of Arts in Music Entrepreneurial Studies at the graduate level, and a Bachelor of Music in Commercial Music at the undergraduate level.
+The department offers a Master of Arts in Music Entrepreneurial Studies program, emphasizing preparation for careers in the ever-changing music industry.
+Coursework focuses on music business, commercial composition and arranging, audio recording technology, and instrumental and vocal performance.

 CMUS 500, Foundations of Music Entrepreneurship, 3 Units